benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 22.md

 The gateway router maintains a translation table that records an "internet side" and "local side".
 The "internet side" is the public IP address for the local machine and the "local side" is the real IP.

-The router manages the connections and datagrams transmitted, acting as a middleman for
+The router manages the connections and datagrams transmitted, acting as a middleman for data coming in and out of the network.
+Outbound data has its source IP changed to its corresponding "internet side IP" and inbound data has its destination IP changed to its corresponding "local side" IP.

 Example interaction:
 1. Host 10.0.0.1 sends datagram to an **external host**, 128.119.40.186, at port 80